 Commercial establishments should take advantage of sensor/ metered faucets to optimize savings and conservation.
 By 2014 it will be required that all public use hand sink faucets use 1.0 gpm or less.

-There are many different savings and rebates that can be taken advantage of by changing over to Energystar High Efficency (HE) rated products.
+There are many different savings and rebates that can be taken advantage of by changing over to Energystar HE rated products.
 Local professionals can help you choose which products will fit your needs best and save you money.

 Reclaimed Water/Gray Water Systems

 There are a lot of new water reclamation products on the market.
-If you plan on doing any improvisation of a water reclamations system, you should consult with your local plumber / buildings department to determine what criteria they have set for approving and allowing these products.
-If the product does not qualify to meet these requirements, you will not be allowed to install; and required to remove any installed unapproved water reclamation products.
+If you plan on doing any work in improvising a water reclamations system, you should consult with your local plumber / buildings department to determine what criteria they have set for approving and allowing these products.
+If it the product not qualify to meet these requirements, you will not be allowed to install; and required to remove any installed unapproved water reclamation products.